datanav/docs/hub/sesam-dataflow.rst

 Monitoring
 ^^^^^^^^^^

-Sesam has a built-in monitoring function to help to ensure data flows as expected and there are no bottlenecks or any stops.
-A best practice in Sesam is to switch on monitoring in the inbound and the outbound pipes as it will make clear if data is not flowing as expected.
+Sesam has a built-in monitoring function to help to ensure data flows as expected and that there are no bottlenecks or stops.
+Best practice in Sesam is to turn on monitoring on the inbound and outbound pipes as those pipes give the best insight to the health of the data flow.

 .. _enrich: